rajaneeshk90/DSEP-Specification-rk/docs/implementation-guide/2_financial_support_implementation_guide.md

 ### Use case:
-Vidyasarathi is a platform for applying to various scholarships provided by corporates and Namma Yatri as seeker platform will help the user to avail scholarships through its platform.
+Vidyasarathi is a platform for applying to various scholarships provided by corporates and My yatri as seeker platform will help the user to avail scholarships through its platform.

 ### Flow Diagram: